bluewhale540/jama-dash/README.md

 ```sh
 python3 update.py
 ```
 To update the data periodically using Celery, run these commands.
-The dashboard is configured to update the data every 30 minutes.
+The Celery task is configured to update the data every 30 minutes.
 ```sh
 celery -A tasks beat --loglevel=INFO &
 celery -A tasks worker --loglevel=INFO &